 - Does your children miss attention in class or can not focus?

-If so, then LTO3 can help you.
+If so, then LTO3 may help you.
 LTO3 contains, among others:

 - Omega-3 essential fatty acids

-Skullcap helps relieve stress and anxiety by acting as a nervous tonic.
+Skullcap helps relieve stress and anxiety by acting as a nerve tonic.
 It is effective in calming the nervousness and agitation of a child, which helps to calm nervousness to sleep and insomnia.

 LTO3 can help increase mental acuity and improve learning abilities and concentration.
-LTO3 promotes brain function, decreases feelings of stress and anxiety, provides great relaxation without drowsiness, and provides comfort for people with attention deficit and hyperactivity.
+LTO3 can promote brain function, help to decrease feelings of stress and anxiety, it can provide great relaxation without drowsiness, and help to provide comfort for people with attention deficit and hyperactivity.

 In less than 40 minutes, you will feel more alert, and notice an improvement in your mental and emotional state, for a period of 8 to 12 hours.

 Taken at night, LTO3 is perfect for people with sleep disorders.
 Without taste, LTO3 can be opened and poured in fruit juice or in breakfast cereals, in food generally from 3 years old.
-LTO3 is the passport to relax in a more alert, more concentrated and less stressed world.
+LTO3 can be the passport to relax in a more alert, more concentrated and less stressed world.